1110101/wayfarer-tools/README.md

 - Changed portal markers to small circles, inspired by IITC style
 - Made "Nearby portals" list and map scrollable with mouse wheel
 - Refresh page if no portal analysis available
-- Displays a 40m capture circle around the candidates location
+- Displays a 20m and 40m capture circle around the candidates location
 - Expiration timer in navigation bar
 - **Keyboard navigation**